| Why this crazy machine:

 in "Eco-Challenge" type adventure races and mountain biking in

+recent years.
 Following our win at Pikes Peak on the new Suzuki

 sidecar, I set my sights on setting up for Dakar.
 The cost for Dakar is